dodevops/cloudcontrol/README.md

 [sometimes](https://github.com/kubernetes/kubernetes/issues/60134)
 seems to fail.

-* (simple flavour) Environment KUBECTL_VERSION: The version of kubectl to install
+* (simple and aws flavour) Environment KUBECTL_VERSION: The version of kubectl to install

 * (tanzu flavour)
 * Environment TANZU_HOST: The tanzu host to download the kubectl vsphere plugin from and authenticate against